 As on Rarotonga, the popular mode of transport is the motor scooter.
 A Cook Island licence on Aitutaki is $2.50 provided you have a current overseas driving licence.

-Getting to Aitutaki: Air Rarotonga are the only internal airline with up to 4-5 daily flights from Rarotonga (international airport) to Aitutaki and back.
-Prebooking by email from overseas is possible.
+Getting to Aitutaki: Air Rarotonga are the only internal airline with up to 5 daily flights from Rarotonga (international airport) to Aitutaki and back.
+Prebooking online from overseas is possible.

 A visitor permit for 31 days is granted to all Nationals on arrival at Rarotonga airport (presentation of a valid passport for at least six months beyond the intended period of stay and a ticket for return or onward travel is required).
 Visas can be extended for up to six months at the Ministry of Foreign Affairs and Immigration in Rarotonga.